dmd-program/dmd-100/topics/what_is_design.md

 ## Introduction

 Design has had many definitions.
 At the broadest sense of the word as a verb, it can be thought of the act of making a choice.
 In the broadest sense as a noun, design is the result of a choice.
-More specifically, design serves as a process to select and organize elements to satisfy an intention.
-Design tends not to be performed arbitrarily.
+More specifically, design serves as a process to select and organize elements to satisfy an intention and is not to be performed arbitrarily.

 > “Design shapes, regulates, and channels energy…”
 >